 Since 1975 the San Francisco Early Music Society (SFEMS) has presented high quality concerts, up-to-date publications, and some of the best education programs available anywhere.
 All this has contributed to the Bay Area’s reputation as one of America’s leading centers for the performance of early music.
 The biennial Berkeley Festival is a week of concerts and workshops by distinguished early music performers from around the world.

 An exciting part of the festival is the Fringe, self-produced concerts by ensembles, some from the Bay Area and some traveling here for the festival.
-Trinity Chamber Concerts will host many of these Fringe concerts.
-Make sure to check out the complete schedule of festival events, as they take place at several venues.
+Trinity Chamber Concerts has hosted many of these Fringe concerts.

 2:00pm: Three Trapped Tigers Recorder Ensemble: